 DO NOT BE FOOLED - each situation is unique and buffalo are one of the most dangerous animals when wounded.
 Despite their size they are extremely quick and cunning at camouflage, as they remain absolutely still until one is right upon them.

 Cape Buffalo are thick-skinned animals and the minimum safe caliber is the .375 Magnum.
-However, with Buffalo you can never have too much gun.
-Most PHs swears by the .375 Magnum as a starting point, with the .416s & .458s being a good compromise on price and power.
+However, with Cape Buffalo you can never have too much gun.
+Most PH's swears by the .375 Magnum as a starting point, with the .416s & .458s being a good compromise on price and power.
 Some hunters will load a soft-nosed round for the first shot, followed by solids as the animal moves off.
-Personally I think that the soft point bullets that they manufacture today, is all you need.
-Remember, you want to do as much damage as possible with your first shot and heavy grained, good quality soft-nosed bullets are essential.
+Personally I think that the soft point bullets that are being manufacture today, is all you need.
+Remember, your goal is to to do as much damage as possible with your first shot and a heavy grained, good quality soft-nosed bullets are essential.

 Which country is best suited for your for Cape Buffalo hunt?

-Will I be hunting other plains or dangerous game while I am on my buffalo hunt?
+- Will I be hunting other plains or dangerous game while I am on my buffalo hunt?
 Example: Buffalo / Elephant; Buffalo /Plains game; Buffalo Exotic Species; Buffalo /Leopard; Buffalo / Elephant and Leopard etc.

 The above questions are not always easy to answer, but at the end of the day, it is a good thing to narrow down the options you have!

-Cape Buffalo hunts are conduced in the following areas:
+We offer Cape Buffalo hunts in the following areas:

 This area is fantastic for hunting dangerous game and is for some, the greatest experience on earth.
 The thrill of stalking an animal that is has equal or superior killing power can ignites a serious adrenaline rush.
 For your best experience and for quality Elephant, averaging 45 pounds tuskers - with largest bull being a 68 pound tusker, and top quality Cape Buffalo averaging a spread of between 40" and 43" with the largest being a 45” spread.
 We often come accross old hardboss daggaboys which in our eyes is the Utimate Trophy Buffalo.
 Lion, Hippo, Croc and leopard sitings in the area is also incredible.
 The area does not have a lot of plainsgame and if you are after plains game, this area is not for you.

 There are no fences between the Kruger and this consession and animals roam free between the park and the hunting concession.
 A focussed Buffalo hunt is normally a 10 day hunt and you can expect to pay around $19,500 to $21,500 for your day and trophy fees.
-Book well in advance - 18 to 24 months to avoid dissapointment.Click for more information
+Book well in advance - 18 to 24 months to avoid disappointment.